What your waist circumference and obesity tell you about health risk

 Joanna Kriehn, MS, RDN, CDCES - Registered Dietitian Nutritionist and Certified Diabetes Care and Education Specialist (CDCES)

 Did you know that the larger the circumference of your waist, the greater your chance of developing type 2 diabetes and other chronic conditions associated with obesity?
-Read on to learn about the connection and how to start making changes today.
+Learn about the connection and how to start making changes today.

 Waist circumference obesity